Zhong-Lab-UCSD/HiFislides/README.md

 ### Mapping to the genome

-For STAR, we set `--outFilterScoreMinOverLread` and `--outFilterMatchNminOverLread` to be 0 as in [SeqScope](https://github.com/leeju-umich/Cho_Xi_Seqscope/blob/main/script/align.sh).
+For STAR, we set `--outFilterScoreMinOverLread 0` and `--outFilterMatchNminOverLread 0` as in [SeqScope](https://github.com/leeju-umich/Cho_Xi_Seqscope/blob/main/script/align.sh).

 ```
 STAR \